elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

 Welcome to the world of functional web programming!
 In this book, we'll **learn how to create fun, scalable, and maintainable web applications**.
-We'll be using a wide range of web technologies along with the latest ideas from emerging languages like Elixir and Elm to craft a fun web experience.
+We'll be using a wide range of web technologies along with the latest ideas from emerging languages like Elixir and Elm to craft a fun experience.
 Rather than focusing on theory, we'll take a practical approach and build a real-world application.

 ## What We're Building

 **The application we'll be building is a small game platform for the web**.
 We'll use Elixir and the Phoenix web framework to power the back-end, where our users can log in and keep track of their scores.
-And then we'll use Elm on the front-end to create fun minigames.
+Then, we'll use Elm on the front-end to create fun minigames.
 We'll tie everything together so we can pass data back and forth between the back-end and front-end.
 Users on our platform will be able to join a chat to discuss the available minigames, and the scores from those games will be updated on the platform in real-time.
-We'll focus on building things with a strong foundation, so we can use these same concepts to create different web applications as well.
+We'll focus on building things with a strong foundation so we can use these same concepts to create different web applications as well.

 ## Acknowledgements